thedmi/capsule/docs/docs/10_quickstart.md

 As you can see, the only thing we need to make the implementation thread-safe are the `[Capsule]` and `[Expose]` attributes.
 Neither locks nor concurrent collections (that are hard to use correctly) are needed.

 Typically, you'll register the capsule in DI.
-Capsule comes with support for Microsoft dependency injection, which is included in the `Capsule.Core` nuget package.
+Capsule comes with support for Microsoft dependency injection, which is included in the `Capsule.Core` nuget package:

-Assuming `MemoryCache` has already been properly registered in DI, the following registers `IMemoryCache` capsules:

 ```csharp
 services.AddCapsuleHost();